 Lagging internet and connectivity issues means synchronous communication is difficult, and sometimes avoided.
 Participants shared that it can feel awkward to remain on a call when video chats are not working properly or team members are talking over one another.
 There’s even Video Conference Bingo.

 Differences in language, culture, communications style, and learning style are common, since remote work means connecting with colleagues and clients from around the globe.
 The Culture Map is one of our favorite resources for understanding cultural differences, and developing awareness around the needs of individuals from a range of cultures.
 (Here’s an article that provides an overview of the scales mentioned in the book.)

-Hybrid teams, which will be a common structure in the future of work, as demonstrated by company announcements mentioned above, have the challenge of multiple norms and cultures, and like companies with siloed or decentralized organizational structures, the question of communication is top of mind.
+Hybrid teams, which has become a common structure in the future of work, as demonstrated by company announcements mentioned above, have the challenge of multiple norms and cultures, and like companies with siloed or decentralized organizational structures, the question of communication is top of mind.
 Communication gaps specific to hybrid teams include:

 - When spontaneous conversations happen in-office but remote team members miss out